AbenezerAbera7/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 File 101-keygen.c is a program that generates random valid passwords for the program 101-crackme.

-File main.h is the header file containing all the function prototypes used in this project.
+File main.h is the header file containing all the function prototypes used in this project .